 A lot has changed in the thirty-plus years since I began teaching, but as much as I have learned, the fundamental challenges remain the same.
 Below I offer the current state of my approach to teaching.
 My philosophy can be summarized by five principles: teaching IS learning; diversity is important; course design is essential; students must be engaged in a unique ways; and learning, not just the subject area, should be taught.
-I conclude with a section on the unique process of teaching public policy.
+I conclude with a section on the unique process of teaching public policy and planning.

 Teaching IS Learning

 The first thing I consider when approaching a teaching assignment is the view of the student, by considering how a student might view the course, his or her goals and objectives for it, and their motivations for taking it.
 I realize that these vary from student to student and from course to course.
 As a lifelong learner myself, I always try to consider the students’ learning experience, not just my teaching experience.

 Building learning skills